twota/terms-of-service-and-privacy-policy/README.md

 ▪Performance of a Contract.

-Processing is necessary to operate the "Twota" app's core functions, including registration, verification, matchmaking, messaging, and safety monitoring.
+Processing is necessary to operate the “Twota” app’s core functions, including registration, verification, matchmaking, messaging, and safety monitoring.

 ▪Compliance with Legal Obligations.